Information

 After you flash the firmware, check that the function works correctly by activating the “Security->Unlock” menu.

-7. Compile Vial firmware
+7. Compile Vial firmware for your keyboard

 Compiling and flashing can be done in the same way as QMK.
 For example, to compile a vial